lorenzoyang/WallpaperSwitcher/README.md

 # Wallpaper Switcher

 **Wallpaper Switcher** is a lightweight and user-friendly wallpaper manager for Windows.
 It allows users to manage multiple wallpaper folders and quickly switch between images with ease.
+It also supports global hotkeys, system tray integration, and automatic startup, and includes a clean, intuitive settings interface for customizing your experience.

 <img src="./assets/gifs/Gui_Demo.gif" alt="GUI Demo" width="350"/>
 <img src="./assets/gifs/SystemTray_Demo.gif" alt="System Tray Demo" width="350"/>